DigitalCompactCassette/DCCU/USAGE.md

 > DCCU sourcefile [sourcefile...]

 Every file name on the command line is interpreted as a source file name.
 The name must end in ".MPP" or ".MP1".
-The program opens each file and creates an output file with the same base file name but a different extension: MPP is converted to MP1 and MP1 is converted to MPP.
+The program opens each file and creates an output file with the same base file name but a different extension: MPP is converted to MP1 and MP1 is converted to MPP/LVL/TRK.

-#### IMPORTANT: Please read the following instructions on how to successfully convert a track to MP1 and how to import a converted MPP file without crashing DCC-Studio. ####

 # Importing an MP1 file into DCC-Studio #

-If you want to use an MP1 file with DCC-Studio, you will need to go through a few steps to convert it to a "trinity" of a .TRK file, an MPP file and a .LVL file.
-These extra steps won't be necessary in a future version of DCCU.

-1. Open DCC-Studio and click the Extra>Options menu.
-Make sure the "Unused Audio Fragments" option is set to "Show at startup", and "Every 1 sessions" [sic].
-Click OK.
-Then close DCC-Studio.
+1. Make sure the file you want to convert has only 8 characters in the base file name, and preferably no spaces or special characters.
+DCCU currently uses the input file name to generate the output file name but only changes the file extension; this can give problems because DCC-Studio is not capable of handling long file names.
+Also make sure the file name doesn't correspond to any existing .TRK or .LVL or .MPP files in the DCC-Studio audio directory.
-1. Use the DCCU program to convert the MP1 file that you want to record to tape, to MPP.
-Keep in mind that DCC-Studio is a 16 bit program that doesn't understand long filenames.
-It uses "AF000000.MPP" (where 000000 is replaced by a number) for its own file names but you don't have to follow this pattern; however, 8-character file names (or less) are recommended so you don't have to figure out what the short filename is for your long file name.
+2. Use the DCCU program to convert the MP1 file that you want to record to tape, to MPP/LVL/TRK, using e.g. `DCCU FILENAME.MP1`.
-1. Copy the MPP file to the DCC Studio audio directory (usually C:\STUDIO\AUDIO).
-1. Without a .LVL file, DCC-Studio crashes if you want to open your file.
-To prevent this, you can reuse an existing .LVL file but it must have enough data in it.
-A .LVL file that belongs to an entire (side of) a tape will do fine.
-In the DCC-Studio audio directory, search for the largest file with an LVL extension and make a copy so that the copy has a base file name that matches your MPP file.
-1. Open DCC-Studio.
-It will tell you that it found unused audio fragments.
-Select your file and click "Create track".
-1. Then it will ask for a file name for the .TRK file which it will generate.
-You can also enter the track title and artist name here.

-Now you can use the newly imported track the same way as you would use other DCC-Studio tracks.
-However, the wave form that's shown in the editor won't match the actual sound.
-You can record the file to tape and then re-record it to hard disk to get a copy (and the copy will be exact: the DCC recorder doesn't make a change to it).
-Once DCC-Studio reads the wave from tape, the waveform on the screen will match what you hear.
+1. Either copy the MPP, LVL and TRK files to the DCC Studio audio directory (usually C:\STUDIO\AUDIO), or use the Import option from the Extra menu.
+The latter is slower but it will generate new non-conflicting file names and it will ask you for the new track name, artist name and track title.

+#### Please note: If you open the track file in an edit window, the wave form will not reflect the actual audio.
+This is normal and cannot be fixed unless MP1 decoding is added to the DCCU application.

+The audio is correct and can be played, edited and recorded to tape as usual.
+If you want, you can record the audio to tape and then copy it back to hard disk to get an accurate waveform representation.
+Copying to tape and then back to hard disk will not result in loss of quality.

 # Creating an MP1 File from a DCC-Studio Audio Track #